-While soundproofing involves a battery of several tactics--some of them quite involve--there is one surprisingly easy and inexpensive way to cut down sound: filling in cracks.
-For the cost of a couple of cups of coffee at Starbucks, you can reduce outside sound by as much as 15%
+While soundproofing involves a battery of several tactics—some of them quite involved—there is one surprisingly easy and inexpensive way to cut down sound: filling in cracks.
+For the cost of a couple of cups of coffee at Starbucks, you can reduce outside sound by as much as 15%.

 Reduce the Airflow, Reduce the Sound

 Professional soundproofing is highly expensive.
 It involves adding insulating materials and extra drywall—or replacing existing wall materials with new and more expensive materials.
 It often involves other people and special tools: contractors and consultants and decibel meters.
 All of that means more expense.

 But one trick that is used to cut down on the transmission of sound is to reduce airflow.
 Physics tells us that sound is borne by air, since sound is vibrations traveling through the air.
 Wind promotes the transmission of sound even more.

 Think of the room that you want quieter as having air flowing into it from the outside.
 How is the air escaping into your room?
 The gaps between outlet boxes and drywall are one area.
 Another area: gaps under doors.
 If the sound is coming from outside, airflow coming through or around windows is another place to look.

 It doesn’t seem like it should, but even these pencil-thin seeps of air carry sound.
 Remember, sound is caused by vibrations traveling through the air, right?